Category Archives: Project: Enfield Himalayan

 Desert, pocket or sea, I’ve always liked the Lumix range’s preference for a wider 24mm-ish lens.
 Ridiculous zoom levels are far less important because with the tiny lens, picture quality dives.
 But after a really old FT1 burner unsurprisingly failed to survive a few minutes of snorkelling, I decided to try a used Olympus TG-5 (left) recommended by some paddleboarding bikers on one of my tours.

 The Olympus TG-5 and Panasonic FT7 (right) got rated as the best waterproof cameras you can buy but they seem expensive for what they are.
 And when you consider the tiny zoom lens tucked inside the inch-thick body you’d think you’re never going to get great shots, especially in low light or at full zoom.
+That is true, but give them some good light and the results can be nearly as good as an iPhone 99!

 lumixevc

-Even then, my old FTs always needed to be tricked into slightly lower (correct) exposures by half-clicking on the sky, pulling down and composing the shot before full-clicking.
-It was only when I got a Lumix LX100 a few years back that I realised a: how handy an EV Comp dial (right) can be; I use it on almost every shot (usually to under-expose a bit) and b: how relatively crappy some of my FT pics were.
-My photos improved greatly with the LX and I used the FT less and less.
+My old FTs always needed to be tricked into slightly lower (correct) exposures by half-clicking on the sky, pulling down and composing a landscape shot before full-clicking.
+It was only when I got a Lumix LX100 a few years back that I realised

 lumixhoover